CBAM Tunisia: Which Industrial Sectors Are Under Pressure? | Wattnow Solutions

 Which Tunisian sectors are really under CBAM pressure?

 Tunisian sectors with high carbon intensity are the first concerned by CBAM, as their products are included in the first categories covered by the mechanism.
-Even a high-performance industrial product can become uncompetitive if its carbon intensity is not demonstrated.

 Cement and construction materials